o-snow/QSM_TiltCorrection/README.md

 For ease in use, we recommend using a Parameters struct that stays constant throughout the pipeline.
 Therefore name it differently to other Parameter structs in your pipeline.
 E.g. ParametersForRot.Input = FieldMap; and so on...
 This allows reversal of the rotation without having to define all of the initial fields again, if you have had to clear the Parameters struct.

 # References
-[1]: Kiersnowski, Oliver C., et al. "The Effect of Oblique Image Acquisition on the Accuracy of Quantitative Susceptibility Mapping and a Robust Tilt Correction Method." bioRxiv (2021).
+[1]: Kiersnowski OC, Karsa A, Wastling SJ, Thornton JS, Shmueli K. Investigating the effect of oblique image acquisition on the accuracy of QSM and a robust tilt correction method.
+Magn Reson Med.
+2022;1-18. doi: 10.1002/mrm.29550

 [2]: M.W.
 Woolrich, S. Jbabdi, B. Patenaude, M. Chappell, S. Makni, T. Behrens, C. Beckmann, M. Jenkinson, S.M.
 Smith.
 Bayesian analysis of neuroimaging data in FSL.
 NeuroImage, 45:S173-86, 2009